Summary: What is the S&P 500?

 Regularly investing in the S&P 500 is an effective way to begin building wealth with a diversified portfolio for long-term gains.
 VFV and VOO are examples of S&P 500 index funds, with VFV being Canadian and VOO serving as its U.S. counterpart.
 Click here to learn more about VFV & VOO).

 Since its inception in 1957, the S&P 500 has had an average annual total return of approximately 10%, which includes dividend yield as well (not adjusted for inflation).
 Although this sounds great and has been lucrative for investors, this does not mean that it was a linear 10% per year.
 Rather, there are years where the S&P 500 has been down and others were it has rallied significantly.
 Short term there will be ups and downs, but over the long term the S&P 500 has been a consistent “up and to the right” investment.

 Understanding that there will be short term turbulence at times (think the market crash of 2008…) is important for investors as investing in the S&P requires a long term horizon and a willingness to accept market volatility.
-There will be corrections, bear markets and so on, so it’s important to remain principled and think long term (depending on your investment horizon, of course!).
+Staying principled and focused on the long term is essential, despite market fluctuations like corrections and bear markets.